-The master's program European Political Economy is directed towards students who want to deepen their knowledge of the economic aspects of European Integration and the design of economic policy in the European Union (EU) and its Member States.
+The major International Political Economy is directed towards students who want to deepen their knowledge of the economic aspects of European Integration and the design of economic policy in the European Union (EU) and its Member States.
 Central aspects include:

 - identification of the institutional features of the EU and its Member States,

 - analysis of the agents involved in European economic policy-making,

 - assessment of the design and results of governmental interventions at the European and Member State level,